Philippines men's national basketball team in FIBA club tournaments

-The Philippines men's national basketball team has competed in FIBA competitions for basketball clubs such as the FIBA Asia Champions Cup.
+The Philippines men's national basketball team has competed in FIBA competitions for basketball clubs such as the Basketball Champions League Asia.
 In such cases the national team competed, they played under a club name, usually after a sponsor.

 At the FIBA Asia Champions Cup in particular, privately sponsored national teams has competed in the tournament.
 In other cases the Philippines competed in the tournament, the country was represented by teams from the now defunct Philippine Basketball League and Metropolitan Basketball Association.
 No Philippine Basketball Association team has competed in the tournament until the 2018 edition when Meralco Bolts entered the continental club tournament.

 The team also competed one time at the 1985 FIBA Club World Cup.

 The article scope excludes other basketball clubs or teams which competed in FIBA club tournaments such as Hapee Toothpaste of the defunct Philippine Basketball League.

 FIBA Asia Champions Cup

 Northern Cement

 The Northern Cement Corporation-sponsored national team participated in the 1984 Asian Basketball Club Championship which it won.